knishina/UCB_MiniProjects/README.md

-# UC Berkeley BootCamp
+# UCB_MiniProjects
-The `uc_berkeley_bootcamp` folder has a total of fourteen sub-folders.
+This folder has a total of fourteen sub-folders.
 Each sub-folder represents a mini-project that incorporates the indicated disciplines.
 There is a README file per sub-folder that describes the mini-project requirements in more detail.
-Below is a directory of the mini-projects.
+Below is a directory.

 <br />